simo-02/Habit-Tracker-API/README.md

 ## Getting Started

+Note: The Habit Tracker API is configured to run on your local machine and is intended for development and testing purposes.
+It is not recommended to deploy this application as is to a production environment without further configuration and security measures.

 To get started with the Habit Tracker API, follow these steps:

 1. Clone the repository to your local machine: